Azure/azure-sdk-tools/src/go/README.md

 ### Generate the tool

-To create the command (this will output an executable), run in the `/go` directory:
+To build the tool, execute the following command from the `./src/go` directory.
 ```
 go build
 ```